LuukHenk/2048-Solver/README.md

     - Predicts score of the possible movements and adds weight to the movement with the highest score
     - Finds the the highest value on the board, determines if it is in a corner, and determines with which movement it gets in/out of the corner
 - Bugfix in the lib/game.py comparing funcion
+- Bug fixed where the script crashes in manual gamemode if a non-supported key was pressed
 - Other small bugfixes

 ## To do: